 This blackberry mojito is healthy because

 - it contains fresh orange juice.
-Oranges are rich in Vitamin C. They also contain diverse phytochemical such as carotenoids, flavonoids etc.
+Oranges are rich in Vitamin C. They also contain diverse phytochemicals such as carotenoids, flavonoids, etc.

 - it is naturally sweetened

-- it is low in calorie compared to store bought fruit drinks
+- it is low in calories compared to store-bought fruit drinks

 Non Alcoholic Blackberry Mojito